 - The raw data for your features

 You never have enough data.
-But you never have the right data.
+And even worse, you never have the right data.
 Identify the data with your data science teams that are required for your models.
-And, work with your data producers to have all that data available in a data lake for your models.
+And, work with your data producers to have all that data available in a data lake, a data warehouse, or stream in a data feed to generate your ETLs.

 If you have sparse data, work with your data scientists on the algorithms such as for instance for a recommender system on factorization techniques such as matrix factorization or factorization machines; if not try to find new data sources that might be outside your organization.